The Truth About 3D Filament

 One of the main concerns with 3D filaments are the color additives.
 This is why we only buy filament from a few vetted manufacturers here in USA.

 PETG does have some hydroscopic concerns meaning it does absorb moisture from the air though not very many studies say how fast or how much or if it maxes out at a certain point.
-It is considered less hydroscopic than ABS, TPU though more than PLA.
-We originally choose PETG for scent detection because of its chemical resistance properties and the harshness of some scents items being used.
+It is considered less hydroscopic than ABS and TPU, though more so than PLA.
+We originally choose PETG for scent detection because of its chemical resistance properties and the harshness of some scented items being used.

 PETG does stand up fairly well to the scents when exposed to small amounts of the oils used in civilian scent work.
 However, a q-tip soaked in scent oils for a prolonged period of time may lead to some reactions and discoloration.
 This is why we always recommend storing scent oils in glass jars and not use odor boxes as storage containers for scented Q-tips.

-We have gone several design revisions and updates since starting to make rat tubes for Barn Hunt™ or similar sports.
+We have done several design revisions and updates since starting to make rat tubes for Barn Hunt™ or similar sports.

-We went through a series of learning phases with these rat tubes.
-They are not easy to make, they are big.
-So we originally we focused on making them light weight.
+We went through a series of learning phases with rat tubes.
+They are not easy to make; they are big, so we originally focused on making them lightweight.
 That was a mistake.
+In our first design, we made the sidewalls honeycombed to cut down on weight.
+The problem with the honeycomb version was that some trainers turned rat tubes into dog toys by taking the end caps off and letting their dogs chew on the tube, which then broke.
 We got some bad social media press over that one.
 We changed our design.

 We are lucky to have a computer engineer who with a second degree in game design who writes all the computer code for our products.
-He quickly solved our honeycombed problem by making solid walls and increased length of our tube.
-Our current tubes are thicker than PVC 40.
+He quickly solved our honeycombed problem by making solid walls (thicker than PVC) and increased the inside length of our tube.
+Our current tubes are much safer and better than PVC 40.

 WARNING

-Letting a dog play with any rat tube (PVC or 3-D) that doesn't have its ends caps in is a good way for your dog to break teeth.
+Letting a dog play with any rat tube (PVC or 3D) that doesn't have its end caps in is a good way for your dog to break teeth.

 Our rat tubes are color safe.
 The coloring is built into the filament.
 The Barn Hunt Organization design sheet on the other hand says that it is OK to paint PVC tubes with Rostellum paint.
 I don't think they have read the warnings on the Rostellum paint can – it's POISONOUS.